 For example, the International Mountain Bicycling Association recently designated the area as one of the nation’s best for mountain bikers.
 Additionally, festivals and sports events are generally held in Snowshoe every summer weekend.
 Walkup knows that hikers, bikers, golfers, skiers, and festival lovers are demographically similar to craft beer lovers and plans to capitalize on that.

 Walkup is also hoping that his Snowshoe WV brewery will attract some to the area who might not have otherwise come.
 Additionally, he knows that many of those from large metropolitan areas such as Washington are used to spending time in breweries in their local regions and want to recreate that type of atmosphere at Old Spruce.

 As far as the beer goes, Walkup is planning to offer five year-round and two on a seasonal basis.
-The primary reason for limiting this number is because he wants to ensure that he only offers high-quality brews.
+The primary reason for limiting this number is that he wants to ensure that he only offers high-quality brews.
 He’ll likely add more in the future, but that will only occur after careful consideration.

 The five brews that he has made available throughout the year are a Red IPA, Hazy IPA, Blonde Ale, Porter, and ESB.
 He’s expecting a Scottish Ale and a spruce tip beer that will include spruce tips that were cut on nearby Snowshoe Mountain to be his seasonal selections.
 Eure in particular is expecting to experiment with these IPA recipes to find tasty new blends.

 Walkup added that he doesn’t plan to distribute any of his brews, so those who want to enjoy what he has on offer will need to come to Snowshoe to purchase his wares at either this brewery or at his nearby tavern.
 Those who do arrive, ready to try some of these brews, will be able to do so in growlers, flights, and pints.